xenon-middleware/xenon-tutorial/README.md

 [![Build Status](https://travis-ci.org/NLeSC/Xenon-examples.svg)](https://travis-ci.org/NLeSC/Xenon-examples)

-This repository contains the source of the [Xenon](https://nlesc.github.io/Xenon) examples and a build file to compile and run them.
+This repository contains the source code of the [Xenon](https://nlesc.github.io/Xenon) examples, as well as a tutorial PDF about Xenon targeting inexperienced users.

 Requirements:
 * A copy of this repository